zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - **Setup**:
   - **Rancher Desktop with Lens**: Runs the agent app, Dapr sidecar, A2A endpoints and local services on local Kubernetes.
   - **LLM APIs**: OpenAI Chat Completion, Google Gemini (free tier).
-  - **Agents and MCP Servers**: OpenAI Agents SDK with MCP Servers and with A2A integration.
+  - **Agents and MCP Servers**: OpenAI Agents SDK as Dapr Actors with MCP Servers and with A2A integration.
   - **REST APIs**: FastAPI.
   - **Messaging**: Local RabbitMQ container.
   - **Scheduling**: python-crontab, APScheduler, or Schedule or Dapr Scheduler.